Shenton Park railway station: History

 The Fremantle–Guildford railway line opened in 1881.
 On 1 September 1908, Shenton Park railway station opened, named West Subiaco railway station at the time.
 This came after years of the residents lobbying.
 At the opening was the Premier of Western Australia Newton Moore, the member of parliament for Subiaco and Mayor of Subiaco Henry Daglish, and the councillors of the Municipality of Subiaco.

 In 1934, it was renamed to its present name.
 Initially, the government denied the municipal council's request for the name change, but it was eventually approved.

 The station closed on 1 September 1979 along with the rest of the Fremantle line, re-opening on 29 July 1983 when services were restored.

 The station received Airport line services from 10 October 2022.

+As of 2026, the Public Transport Authority is investigating the potential for building an on-road bus interchange on Stubbs Terrace.
 From 2034, Shenton Park station's platforms are planned to be extended to the south-west to accommodate six-car trains.

 Services

 Shenton Park station is served by the Airport and Fremantle lines on the Transperth network.
 Services are operated by Transperth Train Operations, a division of the PTA.
 The Fremantle line runs between Fremantle station and Perth station, continuing past Perth as the Midland line.
 The Airport line, which commenced regular services on 10 October 2022, goes between High Wycombe station and Claremont station.

 Airport line and Fremantle line trains stop at Shenton Park every 12 minutes each during peak hour for a combined frequency of a train every 6 minutes.
 Outside peak hour and on weekends and public holidays, each line has a train every 15 minutes for a combined frequency of 7.5 minutes.
 Late at night, each line has a half-hourly or hourly frequency.
 The station saw 239,100 passengers in the 2013–14 financial year.
 In 2015, the station had 1,026 average weekday boardings.

 On Stubbs Terrace is a pair of bus stops for routes 998 and 999, which are also known as the CircleRoute.
-Route 998 travels clockwise around Perth, and route 999 travels anticlockwise.
+Route 998 travels clockwise to Galleria Bus Station, and route 999 travels anticlockwise to Fremantle Station.
 It also have a route 25 which travels to Claremont Station via QEII Medical Centre.
 On Railway Road is a pair of rail replacement bus stops.
 These stops are served by route 906 when trains are not running.